ThKrypt/QualCoder/01-Introduction.md

 ![QualCoder Icon](https://qualcoder.files.wordpress.com/2019/01/qualcoder.png?w=500)

+## INSTALLATION

+### Prerequisites
+You will need to have a python3.6 or newer version installed and a 64 bit VLC player installed.

-## Microsoft Windows
+### Windows

-**For ease of use.
-The QualCoder 2.8 release has an exe for Windows 64 bit computers - this works on Windows 10 and does work on Windows 7: https://github.com/ccbogel/QualCoder/releases/tag/2.8 Please ensure you have VLC (64 bit version) installed as well, for QualCoder to work.
-The QualCoder exe file bundles up all the python modules needed to run.**

-### Alternative installation instructions for Windows:
+Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

+The 2.8 Release contains an exe file (created on Windows 10, 64 bit).Double-click to run.
+This doe swork on older Windows versions (e.g. Win 7).

+**Alternatively:**

-Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
-This is the newest, but not yet officially released, version of code.
+1. Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
+This is the newest, but not yet officially released code.
 Alternatively, choose the most recent release.
 Click the green button "Code", and then "Download ZIP".
 Then, unpack the file in a selected place (e.g. desktop).

-Open the unpacked folder "QualCoder-master", then open the inner folder "qualcoder" and make a shortcut of the file "qualcoder.py" on the desktop - for easier access.
-This file is the starting file for running software.

-The software is written in Python and does not have an exe file for Windows.
-Download and install the Python programming language.
-The minimum version is 3.6.
-Newer is better, e.g. 3.8.7 (https://www.python.org/downloads/release/python-387/).
-Download the file (at the bottom of the web site) "Windows installer (64-bit)" and install Python.
+2. Download and install the Python programming language.
+The minimum version for QualCoder is 3.6.
+[Python3](https://www.python.org/downloads/).
+Download the file (at the bottom of the web site) "Windows installer (64-bit)"

-IMORTANT: in the first window of the python installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.
+IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"

-Install extra modules to Python.
-Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
-In the console paste, using the right-click context menu (ctrl+v does not work) the following:
+3. Install python modules from command.
+Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
+In the console type or paste, using the right-click context menu (ctrl+v does not work) the following:

 `py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pydub SpeechRecognition`

-Then click enter.
-Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).
+ Wait, until all modules are installed .

-### Setup and Running for 2.7 and higher releases:

-Finally run the setup.py script:
+4. Build and install Qualcoder, from the downloaded folder type

 `py setup.py install`

-The py command uses the most recent installed version of python.
-You can use a specific version on your Windows, if you have many python versions installed, e.g. py -3.8  (You can run the cmd.exe as described above, and type py and Enter.
-The first line will tell you which version of python that command runs.
-To exit, press Ctrl Z.)
+The `py` command uses the most recent installed version of python.
+You can use a specific version on your Windows, if you have many python versions installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

-Run QualCoder from cmd.exe
+5. Run QualCoder from cmd.exe
-Move (cd) to the QualCoder-Master folder, or the release folder if you downloaded the release (e.g. QualCoder-2.7 folder).
+Move to the QualCoder-master folder, then type
-Then type:

 `py -m qualcoder`

-Or running and hiding the command line box:

-`C:\Windows\pyw.exe -m qualcoder`

-Run by mouse double-click
+Alternately, run by double-click.
 Open the QualCoder-master\qualcoder folder.
-Double-click the \_\_main\_\_.py file to run.
+Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.

-### Running for 2.5 and lower releases

-To run QualCoder - double click on the qualcoder.py file which is located in the inner qualcoder folder.
-You can make a shortcut to this file on the Desktop.

-## Linux Ubuntu/Debian
+### Debian/Ubuntu Linux

-### Install and running for 2.7 and higher releases

-Install these modules from the terminal
+1. Install  modules from the command line

-`sudo apt install python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-qt5 python3-pillow`
+`sudo apt install python3-pip python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-pyqt5 python3-pillow`

-On some Linux versions you will need to install pip

-`sudo apt install python3-pip`

-You also need to run this command from the terminal:
+2. Install additional modules

 `sudo python3 -m pip install pdfminer.six openpyxl ebooklib pydub SpeechRecognition`

-Install QualCoder by moving to the QualCoder-Master folder or the release folder, e.g. QualCoder-2.7:
+3. Building and install QualCoder, from the downloaded folder type

 `sudo python3 setup.py install`

-Running, anytime the terminal is opened:
+4. To run type

 `qualcoder`

-### For releases 2.5 and earlier (Ubuntu, Debian)

-QualCoder can be installed using the latest Debian file found here: https://github.com/ccbogel/QualCoder-Debians

-If you want to install using the _install.sh_ script, follow these instructions to create a program launcher:
-Go to your downloads folder.
-The example script below assumes you have downloaded the QualCoder-master.zip.
-Unzip QualCoder-master.zip.
-Open the uzipped folder and make the _install.sh_ script executable.
-Open a terminal and type the following to install QualCoder:

-cd Downloads/QualCoder-master

-Run the _install.sh_ file.
-The install process will ask for your permission to install QualCoder into the /usr/share directory.
-It will also download the additional dependencies.

-`./install.sh`
+### Arch/Manjaro Linux

+1. Install modules from the command line

+`sudo pacman -S python python-lxml python-ply python-six python-pdfminer python-chardet python-pyqt5 python-pillow python-pip`

+2. Install additional python modules

+`sudo python3 -m pip install pdfminer.six openpyxl ebooklib pydub SpeechRecognition`

+If success, all requirements are satisfied.

+3. Build and install QualCoder, from the downloaded folder type

+`sudo python3 setup.py install`

+4. To run type:

+`qualcoder`

-## Linux Fedora/CentOS/RHEL
+### Fedora/CentOS/RHEL linux

+These instructions may need revision.

-### For releases 2.5 and earlier.
-Retrieve the current package code from this repository.
+Retrieve the current package code from this repository

 `git clone https://github.com/ccbogel/QualCoder.git`

-Install dependencies

-`sudo dnf install python3-pip python3-lxml python3-ply python3-pdfminer python3-six python3-chardet python3-qt5 python3-pillow`

-QualCoder uses an Ebook library that you can currently install via a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784

-The UNTESTED install_fedora.sh should install the dependencies and a desktop start icon for Fedora.
-The script is for python version 3.8.
+Make `install_fedora.sh` executable (`chmod +x install_fedora.sh`) and run the `./install_fedora.sh` script from the terminal.
+Make sure the qualcoder folder is in the same directory as the install.sh script (i.e. as it appears when you download the QualCoder-master folder).
+The script is for python version 3.9.

+This script installs the dependencies using dnf and the ebook libraries with a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784.

 Fedora uses wayland with does not work well with the Qt graphical interface (for now).
 I suggest you also install xwayland.

-### Running 2.7 and newer releases (untested).

-`sudo dnf install python3-pip python3-lxml python3-ply python3-pdfminer python3-six python3-chardet python3-qt5 python3-pillow`

-QualCoder uses an Ebook library that you can currently install via a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784

-Move to the Qualcoder-master folder (or the release folder, if this was downloaded, e.g. QualCoder-2.8) and run:

-`python3 setup.py install`

-Run by typing:

-`qualcoder`

-## MacOS
+### MacOS

-Note: I do not often have access to a Mac to test these installation instructions.

 1) Install recent versions of [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/).

-2) Download the latest release "Source code" version in ZIP format, from the releases section of the project here on Github: https://github.com/ccbogel/QualCoder/releasesDownload and extract it into /Applications
+2) Download the latest release "Source code" version in ZIP format, from the releases section of the project here on Github: https://github.com/ccbogel/QualCoder/releases/tag/2.8 and extract it into /Applications

 3) Open the Terminal app (or any other command shell)